So many miracles have been worked in my life during struggles that should have killed me.

-But the other person who God worked miracles in my life through, no doubt an angel on this earth, was my neighbor Monica Elizabeth.
+The other person who God worked miracles in my life through, no was my neighbor Monica Elizabeth.

-Today we said goodbye to Monica in what was perhaps the most beautiful, most purposeful, most uplifting and peaceful memorial mass I ever have attended.
+Today we said goodbye to Monica.
+In a way that was perhaps the most beautiful and peaceful memorial mass I ever have attended.

-Even when I didn’t want to, even when I was still drinking, we held hands in prayer in her front yard so many times on occasions when I wasn’t sure how I ever would see the light of the next day.
+Even when I didn’t want to… even when I was still drinking… we held hands in prayer in her front yard.
+We did this so many times and on many occasions.
+There were times I wasn’t sure how I ever would see the light of the next day.
 And the light of the next day always came.

 Monica too, the father said, had healing powers.
 He described an incident where she healed a woman with a crippled hand during a service at a church in Annawan, Ill.

 Roll your eyes if you want, but the prayers she said for me are why I am here today.
 I have no doubt in my mind about that.

 My dad purchased, for a second time, the home I was brought home to as a baby four years ago.
 I own the home now after buying out my brother’s half when dad died.